 Frame removal is performed in the operating room under sedation.
 This is an ambulatory procedure (you go home the same day).
 In the operating room, a walking boot is placed on the foot for patient comfort.

 The most common problem that may develop throughout this process is pin track infection.
 This infection is superficial, in the skin around the pin track, and is minimized by cleaning the skin piercings daily.
 If a pin track infection develops, it can usually be successfully treated with oral antibiotic medications.

 A distinct advantage of distraction arthroplasty is that it “does not burn any bridges.”
 In the event that the patient does not achieve satisfactory relief and elects to have ankle fusion or joint replacement, the boney architecture of the joint has been preserved and these subsequent procedures can still be done without increased complications.

 Typical candidates have ankle arthritis (also called chondromalacia, osteochondritis, joint space collapse or narrowing) and still have some mobility of the ankle joint.
 At HSS, patients are carefully evaluated to determine whether distraction arthroplasty is appropriate.
 Guidelines for which patients make good candidates have been developed based on HSS surgical results that were published in the foot and ankle journal, Foot and Ankle International.
 The Limb Lengthening and Complex Reconstruction Service at HSS is one of the few centers in the United States that regularly performs distraction arthroplasty.

 We have a great deal of experience with treating out-of-town patients from California to Scotland and anywhere in between.
 Air travel is possible with the distraction frame in place and has not presented a significant obstacle to our patients or negatively impacted the results.

-For more information about ankle distraction arthroplasty and to arrange a consultation, contact the Hospital for Special Surgery Physician Referral Service.
+For more information about ankle distraction arthroplasty and to arrange a consultation, contact Hospital for Special Surgery's Physician Referral Service.